Mc-Zen/zero/src/parsing.typ

 /// Parses a normalized compound numeral string into sign, integer,
 /// fractional, uncertainty and exponent.
 ///
-/// Here, normalized means that the decimal separator/// is `"."`, and
+/// Here, normalized means that the decimal separator is `"."`, and
 /// `"+"`, `"-"` is used for all signs (as opposed to `"−"`).
 ///
 /// Sign, integer and fractional part are guaranteed to be valid (however,